Acadia Montana Philosophy

 ACCOMMODATIONS & AMENITIES

-Acadia Montana can accommodate up to 108 residents at a time.
+Acadia Montana's website indicates it can accommodate up to 108 residents at a time.
 There is a separate co-ed and boy’s unit, and rooms are generally semi-private.
 Clients are welcome to utilize the on-site basketball court, volleyball court, soccer field, and climbing tower, and younger children are welcome to use the playground and gym.

 Rehabs.com has not yet received any reviews from this facility’s alumni, affiliated friends or family members, or staff.

 Reviews posted on secondary review sites are mostly negative, however.
-Five Google reviewers, all of whom appear to be former clients, provided one-star ratings, citing “corrupt” and “rude” staff.
-Several reviewers reported violent and traumatizing incidents such as numerous fights and clients being held down while staff forced them to take their medications. “…it leaves mental and literal scars,” Malachi wrote, and Kelsey said, “I cry every day with the memories.”
+All 10 individuals who left Google Reviews provided one out of five star reviews.
+The reviewers cited “corrupt” and “rude” staff.
+Several reviewers reported violent and traumatizing incidents such as numerous fights and clients being held down while staff forced them to take their medications. “…it leaves mental and literal scars,” Malachi wrote.
+“I cry every day with the memories,” Kelsey wrote.

-Based on nine reviews, current and former staff members on Indeed.com provided an average rating of 2.7 stars out of five.
+Based on 10 reviews, current and former staff members on Indeed.com provided an average rating of 2.8 stars out of five.
 Some employees mentioned the “fun” atmosphere and free lunches among the facility’s perks, but others noted a lack of support and adequate compensation.
 A couple also noted that some clients could be difficult to work with.
-One anonymous reviewer wrote: “Poor management; no orientation; unreasonable hours and too many on call days.”
+“Poor management; no orientation; unreasonable hours and too many on call days,” an anonymous staff member wrote.

 This facility does not publish the costs of treatment on its website, but it does accept Medicaid, TRICARE, and private insurance, including Aetna, Blue Cross Blue Shield, and Cigna.